-Logged activities must take place in Baltimore City, or with agencies that are not physically located in Baltimore City, but whose work benefits residents of Baltimore (ex.
-Maryland Food Bank).
-If you need help finding a volunteer opportunity, attend a Volunteering 101 Session, join a CSC Student Group, or check out our list of individual volunteer opportunities.
+If you need help finding a volunteer opportunity, join a CSC Student Group, or check out our list of individual volunteer opportunities on our Community Bulletin.
 Follow us on Facebook and Twitter so we can update you on any new opportunities too!

 Once you hit the milestone of 50 hours, you can continue on to getting 100+ hours.
 There is not a separate application for HopServe50 Plus.

 No, time spent shadowing a medical professional may not be counted as volunteer service.